 Japan’s number one radio show is the iconic Dear Girl Stories (DGS) hosted alongside Hiroshi Kamiya.
 Created in 2007, DGS has been one of the most consistent and entertaining shows on Saturday nights.

 With several games, topic and guests, DGS has established themselves as the number one radio show among Seiyuu radio shows, it’s the Saturday radio show with more audience tuning in for it and has a massive follower base.

-In what is a rare feat, “Dear Girl Stories“ spawned two movies, and yearly they have a live recording of the show in an massive event that mixes variety and a rock show (Dear Girl, Dear Boy).
-The radio show is so widespread that even in Taipei, China and Taiwan it’s a hit.
+In what is a rare feat, “Dear Girl Stories“ spawned two movies, and yearly they have a live recording of the show in a large scale event that mixes variety and a rock show (Dear Girl, Dear Boy).
+The radio show is so widespread that even in Taipei, China, and Taiwan it’s a hit.

 Dragon & Tiger Yume Bouken (Takayuki Kondo)

-Daisuke Ono and Takuyuki Kondo were already known as the polivalent and comedic duo behind the hosting of popular radio show “Dragon & Tiger – Yume Bouken radio” (Dragon & Tiger adventure dreams), show airing on Nippon Cultural Broadcasting weekly.
+Daisuke Ono and Takuyuki Kondo were already known as the polyvalent and comedic duo behind the hosting of popular radio show “Dragon & Tiger – Yume Bouken radio” (Dragon & Tiger adventure dreams), a show airing on Nippon Cultural Broadcasting weekly.

 Daisuke Ono has an extensive music career, be it solo or as a unit.